Evelyn Hodes Wilson: Career

 Wilson was a researcher at Merck after completing doctoral studies, and did research there towards the development of prednisone.
 At Merck she co-authored articles with Max Tishler, Louis Fieser, Huang Minlon, and others.
 She was a senior chemist at Johnson & Johnson from 1953 to 1959.

 Wilson taught science in the local high schools in Highland Park and Westfield, and in 1960 earned a teaching certificate at Rutgers University.
 She was appointed chair of the science department at New Brunswick High School in the 1965.
 Beginning in 1972, Wilson was on the faculty of Rutgers; she was an associate professor of education, and taught and studied science pedagogy.

-Wilson active the League of Women Voters of Highland Park.
+Wilson was active in the League of Women Voters of Highland Park.
 In 1987, she was named chair of the education task force for New Brunswick Tomorrow.
 She was associate vice-president for budget and planning at Rutgers when she retired in 1991.